maximilianqm/max-dev/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 The use-case in this example is tailored for a superconducting quantum processor using flux-tunable transmon qubits, where we focus on a subset of two qubits that are capacitively coupled to each other.
 Single qubit operations are controlled by sending microwave pulses through a xy-line that is capacitively coupled to the individual qubits.
 The two-qubit gate is implemented by a controlled-Z (CZ) gate utilizing the fast-flux lines to rapidly change the qubit frequencies and the capacitive coupling between both qubits.
 Part of the optimization protocol for tuning up a CZ gate can be found in the use-case Two-Qubit Gate Optimization.

 ## Prerequisites
+- \textcolor{red}{OPX+, QOP Version > 20???, QUA Version ???, py-qua-tools > ???}
-- Calibrated Single Qubit Gates?
+- Calibrated Single Qubit Gates
 - Calibrated CZ Gate
-- Calibrated Measurement Protocol for State Discrimination
+- Calibrated Measurement Protocol for 2-State Discrimination for both Qubits

 ## Implementation in QUA
-The following procedure implements Two-Qubit Randomized Benchmarking with the described setup and the TwoQubitRb class.
-The decomposition of the two-qubit unitaries into CZ and single qubit gates is given in Ref. [^5].
-The circuit generation and randomization is done prior to the execution using tableaux calculation, also to find the inverse circuit.
+The following procedure implements Two-Qubit Randomized Benchmarking with the described setup and the *TwoQubitRb* class.
+The decomposition of the two-qubit unitaries into CZ and single qubit gates is given in Ref. [^5]. \textcolor{red}{The circuit generation is done using the *baking* tool from the *py-qua-tools* library.
+Randomization is done prior to the execution using tableau calculation, also to find the inverse operation.
+The sequences are passed to the OPX using *input stream*.}
-Now it uses input stream to execute randomized circuit - future should be randomization done on FPGA - something we can benchmark
-The class itself is generic for 2 QB RB and can be implemented for different architectures by replacing the native single and two-qubit gates using the generator functions.

 [^5]: Barends, R. et al. Nature 508, 500–503 (2014)